 Since winning the gold medal at the first Gina Bachauer International Piano Competition, Douglas Humpherys’ concert career has spanned four decades across four continents.
 He has performed throughout Asia, notably presenting concerts and lecture-recitals in all the major conservatories of China.

 Mr. Humpherys performs frequently in Europe, with solo concerts in Moscow, Novgorod, Berlin, Hamburg, Prague, Venice, and Dublin, and in Germany, the Czech Republic, Montenegro, and Serbia.
 He has performed throughout the United States and Canada as a frequent guest artist for Music Teachers National Association.
-Mr. Humpherys completed graduate degrees at the Juilliard School (MM) and the Eastman School of Music (DMA), where he is currently Professor and Chair of the Piano Department.
+Mr. Humpherys completed graduate degrees at the Juilliard School (MM) and the Eastman School of Music (DMA), where he served for twenty years as Chair of the Piano Department, and is currently Professor of Piano.

 In high demand as a teacher, his students have won numerous honors, including prizes at the Honens, Cleveland, Hilton Head, and Poulenc International Piano Competitions, as well as five national first-prize winners of MTNA Competitions.